B3) Derivation Rules

 B → b (B becomes 'b')

-Derivation: From S to w
+Derivation: from S to w

 A derivation is a sequence of intermediate forms, each obtained by applying a rule to the previous one.
-It is the “path” that leads from the starting symbol S to a final string w.
+It is the “path” that leads from the start symbol S to a final string w.

 Notation:

-Sidebar: Derivation Arrows
+Sidebar: Derivation arrows

-=>* star derivation ZERO or more steps S =>* abc (S can be abc, or reach it in several steps, or S = abc directly)
+Symbol Name Meaning Example =>simple derivation exactly ONE step S => A B =>*star derivation ZERO or more steps S =>* abc (S can be abc, or reach it in several steps, or S = abc directly) =>+plus derivation ONE or more steps S =>+ abc (at least one rule has been applied) >

 The star (*) and plus (+) are conventions borrowed from regular expressions:

-• Star = “zero or more”
+- Star = “zero or more”

-• Plus = “one or more”
+- Plus = “one or more”

-Complete Example:
+Complete example:

 Grammar: